 While continuing to use your non-surgical leg to slide your body into bed, pivot while lifting your surgical leg into bed using the leg lifter.
 Throughout this process you should continue to be reclined with your surgical leg extended.

-Bed Mobility after Hip Replacement – Step 5: How to lay on your side safely
+Bed Mobility after Hip Replacement – Step 5: If planning on laying on side, place pillow between legs

 If you plan to lay on your side while in bed, or you tend to roll in your sleep, you should place a pillow between your legs to prevent accidental crossing of your legs.
 This is very important because crossing your legs can cause dislocation following a hip replacement.